icaroribeiro/hash-code-challenge/README.md

 ### 6.2.2 Services

-These tests are related to the implementation of services to create, obtain, edit and remove users, products, promotions and discounted dates.
+These tests are related to the implementation of services to create, read, update and delete users, products, promotions and discounted dates.

 In this regard, navigate to the **back-end/go/internal/grpc/services/impl_test** directory.

-So, if you prefer to evaluate all tests at once, run the following command:
+So, if you prefer to evaluate all tests at once, run the command:

 ```
 $ go test -v
 ```

-Nevertheless, it is also possible to run each test separately using commands, as shown below:
+Nevertheless, it is also possible to run each test separately using the commands:

 **Tests of the implementation of services directed to Users**